Ulrike Luderer, M.D., Ph.D.

 ANTIOXIDANT PROTECTIVE MECHANISMS IN OVARIAN FOLLICLES

-Our research is aimed at elucidating the mechanisms by which toxicants disrupt reproductive function and the protective mechanisms that prevent toxicant-induced reproductive dysfunction.
+Our research is aimed at elucidating the mechanisms by which toxicants and ionizing radiation disrupt reproductive function and the protective mechanisms that prevent reproductive dysfunction.
 Reactive oxygen species are produced during normal ovarian function, and they may also be produced as a result of toxicant metabolism.
 Our earlier work demonstrated a role for reactive oxygen species in mediating spontaneous apoptosis in follicles deprived of hormonal support and apoptosis caused by exposure to ovarian toxicants.
-We discovered that reactive oxygen species increased in ovarian follicles cultured without gonadotropin support prior to any increase in endpoints of apoptosis and that follicle stimulating hormone stimulated synthesis of the antioxidant glutathione (GSH) and suppressed the rise in reactive oxygen species (Tsai-Turton and Luderer, 2006).
-We further showed that GSH depletion in cultured follicles reversed the protective, suppressive effect of follicle stimulating hormone on reactive oxygen species and on apoptosis (Tsai-Turton and Luderer, 2006).
+We discovered that reactive oxygen species increased in ovarian follicles cultured without gonadotropin support prior to any increase in endpoints of apoptosis and that follicle stimulating hormone stimulated synthesis of the antioxidant glutathione (GSH) and suppressed the rise in reactive oxygen species.
+We further showed that GSH depletion in cultured follicles reversed the protective, suppressive effect of follicle stimulating hormone on reactive oxygen species and on apoptosis.
 This work provides evidence that the protective effects of follicle stimulating hormone are mediated in part via upregulation of GSH synthesis.
-We also showed that increased generation of reactive oxygen species was an early event in the induction of apoptosis in cultured follicles by dimethylbenzanthracene, a polycyclic aromatic hydrocarbon pollutant (Tsai-Turton et al, 2007a) and in the induction of apoptosis in cultured granulosa cells by the anticancer drug cyclophosphamide (Tsai-Turton et al, 2007b) and by ionizing radiation (Cortes-Wanstreet et al, 2008).
+We also showed that increased generation of reactive oxygen species is an early event in the induction of apoptosis in cultured follicles or granulosa cells by dimethylbenzanthracene, a polycyclic aromatic hydrocarbon pollutant, and by the anticancer drug cyclophosphamide and ionizing radiation.
 Furthermore, depletion of GSH potentiated and supplementation of GSH prevented dimethylbenzanthracene, cyclophosphamide, and radiation-induced apoptosis in follicles and granulosa cells.
 Together these results demonstrate a critical role for GSH in preventing reactive oxygen species initiated apoptosis in ovarian follicles.

-- Barcellos-Hoff MH, Blakely E, Burma S, Fornace AJ, Gerson S, Hlatky L, Kirsch D, Luderer U, Shay J, Wang Y, Weil M. Concepts and Challenges in Cancer Risk Prediction for the Space Radiation Environment.
-Life Sciences in Space Research.
-In press.
+- Concepts and Challenges in Cancer Risk Prediction for the Space Radiation Environment.
+Barcellos-Hoff MH, Blakely E, Burma S, Fornace AJ, Gerson S, Hlatky L, Kirsch D, Luderer U, Shay J, Wang Y, Weil M. Life Sciences in Space Research.
+2016; 6: 92-103.

 - Luderer U. 2104.
 Ovarian Toxicity from Reactive Oxygen Species.
 In: G. Litwack (Ed in Chief), Vitamins and Hormones, Volume 94: 99-127, Endocrine Disrupters.
 Academic Press/Elsevier.